mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 Micro-Reconnaissance Drone Kit

-Micro-Reconnaissance Drones, or MRD, resemble a tiny helicopter with a rotor span of less than two centimetres.
+Micro-Reconnaissance Drones, or MRD, resemble a tiny helicopter with a rotor span of less than two centimeters.
 Four are provided in the kit along with a small control unit and set of goggles that display what the drones can see with their cameras.
 These include all-round thermal/optic units and a forward-facing high-resolution camera with an impressive zoom